 There aren’t any external factors that would throw off my schedule.
 It’s been many months since I last worked, plus I don’t socialize, so there’s no reason for evening to even exist in my world.
-At the time of my post a couple years ago, I wasn’t socializing then either, but I was working the occasional night shift that would temporarily throw off my sleep.
+At the time of my post a couple of years ago, I wasn’t socializing then either, but I was working the occasional night shift that would temporarily throw off my sleep.

 I used to really like short afternoon naps.
 It was a problem when I was in university, because I’d fall asleep in the first class after lunch, whether I wanted to or not.

 In the post from 2018, I was having a lie-down regularly in the afternoons, although I wouldn’t usually sleep.
 Now, it’s rare for me to nap in the afternoon.
 I just don’t get that after-lunch sleepiness that I used to.
 Occasionally I’ll lie down for a while to cuddle a guinea pig, but that’s about it.

 If I wake up during the night, I usually have a good sense pretty quickly of whether I’m likely to fall back asleep or not.
 Sometimes lying in bed awake feels restful even if I don’t think I’m going to get back to sleep.

 It makes a difference that I don’t really have much to do during the day; I’m not feeling pressured to try to stay in bed and hopefully get some more sleep in order to be rested for the day to come.
 When I was working night shifts, this was more of an issue because I really wanted to get an evening nap in before going to work, and given the time, getting up and waiting until I was sleepy to go back to bed just wasn’t feasible.